schilkp/dynamatic/docs/DeveloperGuide/Development/AdvancedBuild.md

 # Advanced Build Instructions

 This document contains advanced build instructions targeted at users who would like to modify Dynamatic's source code and/or use the interactive dataflow circuit visualizer.
-For basic setup instructions, see the [top-level README file](../README.md#building-the-project).
+For basic setup instructions, see the [basic build guide](../UserGuide/BasicBuildGuide.md).

 > [!NOTE]
 > In the instructions below, we assume that you have already cloned Dynamatic and its submodules and that the project is rooted in a folder called `dynamatic`.
 Whenever provided shell commands contain `cd dynamatic`, it refers to this directory created during cloning.
 Adjust paths as needed depending on your current working directory.

 ## Gurobi